ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 * **Teacher:** "The art of teaching is the art of assisting discovery." - Mark Van Doren.
 There is much the Scrum Master can teach the Scrum Team.
 The Scrum Master must ensure that Scrum is understood and implemented properly by the entire team.
 He or she makes sure the team stays on track of the Agile practices and principles.
-* **Impediment Remover:** An Impediment is a problem that goes beyond the self-organization of the Development Team.
+* **Impediment Remover:** An impediment is a problem that goes beyond the self-organization of the Development Team.
 Make sure the team understands and uses their own ability to solve problems and be self-organized.
 It might also create an opportunity for the team to come up with creative ideas to solve the impediments themselves.
 * **Facilitator:** Being a Scrum Master also means facilitating the team in transparency, inspection and adaptation.
 It is also through great facilitation that the Scrum Master succeeds in getting more value out of every event.
 * **Coach:** It's important to stay away from the solution and ask questions in order to facilitate discovery of solutions.
 Of course, the Scrum Master may offer new perspectives to help the team reach a solution.
 * **Servant Leader:** Remember that the Scrum Master serves others.
 Being able to read the room and facilitate conflict within the team is a very important responsibility of the Scrum Master.
 Make sure to lead by example and make others feel comfortable with failing.